-As you may know, there are various layers to the skin, each serving a different purpose.
+There are various layers to the skin, each serving a different purpose.
 Your moisture barrier, also known as your acid mantle or stratum corneum, provides critical protection for your skin.
 This layer acts as the first line of defense, keeping good things in and bad things out.
-Those bad things it keeps out include environmental stressors, bacteria, pollutants and other irritants.
+Those bad things it keeps out include environmental stressors, bacteria, pollutants, and other irritants.

 When your moisture barrier is healthy, epidermal cells are packed tightly to prevent water loss.
 This is similar to the way mortar fills in the gaps between bricks.
-It’s much more difficult for anything to enter or exit the skin when there is a solid line of defense blocking the road.
+It’s much more difficult for anything to enter or exit the skin when there's a solid line of defense blocking the road.
 The more it’s compromised, the more room there is in between your skin cells for moisture to escape and bacteria to enter.
 If your skin feels tight, itchy, or abnormally sensitive, your moisture barrier is likely damaged.
-A sure sign of a damaged acid mantle is when even your normal products cause sensitivity and/or reactions.
+A sure sign of a damaged acid mantle is when even your normal products cause sensitivity or reactions.

 Nothing disrupts your stratum corneum quite like over-exfoliation.
 We always recommend exfoliation as part of every skincare ritual, but it needs to be kept within a reasonable amount.
 Chemical and physical exfoliation can be incredibly effective, as are monthly peels too, but should be used within the recommended frequency.